-I'm a playwright and researcher in Drama; and at present I'm the Head of Department.
-My teaching and research interests include playwriting; contemporary drama; tragedy; gender and literature; folklore and place in drama; theatre in museums and heritage sites; theatre history and literature of the long eighteenth century.
+I'm a playwright, for theatre and radio - my published plays for the stage include 'The Sugar Wife' (Susan Smith Blackburn Award) and 'Treehouses' (Stewart Parker Award) and 'Fishskin Trousers' (Finborough and Park Theatre, London).
+My teaching and research interests include playwriting; contemporary drama; tragedy; gender and literature; folklore and place in drama and in creative writing practice; theatre in museums and heritage sites; theatre history, and literature, of the long eighteenth century.

 Before joining the Department of Literature, Film and Theatre Studies in 2004, I worked extensively as a playwright and actor in Irish theatre.
 As an actor, my roles included the title role of the Colleen Bawn in The Colleen Bawn (Abbey Theatre, Dublin, and Lyttelton Theatre, NT, London) and Olivia in Twelfth Night (Lyric Theatre, Belfast); Stella in Streetcar (Annie Ryan and Corn Exchange, Dublin); Maria in The School for Scandal (Rough Magic, Dublin).
 As a writer, my plays includes Treehouses (Peacock Theatre, Dublin and the Northcott Theatre, Exeter); The Whisperers (Traverse Theatre, Edinburgh and Irish tour); The Sugar Wife (Project Arts Centre, Dublin and Soho Theatre, London); and The Six-Days World (Finborough Theatre, London; developed while on attachment at National Theatre Studio); The Broken Token (Theatre Royal Bury St Edmunds; Clark Memorial Library, Los Angeles, 2014); United Incandescent (commissioned by the National Theatre, with readings at the Vanburgh Theatre, Rada, and at the Old Red Lion, 2015-16); Fishskin Trousers (Park Theatre, 2017; Finborough Theatre, 2013).
 My plays have been translated into German and Greek and have been performed in Europe, Canada and the USA.